Phauthentic/authentication/docs/Identifiers.md

 # Identifiers

 Identifiers will identify an user or service based on the information that was extracted from the request by the authenticators.
-Identifiers can take options in the `loadIdentifier` method.
 A holistic example of using the Password Identifier looks like:

 ```php
 use Phauthentic\Identifier\PasswordIdenfier;